If you don't already have a neighborhood association in your area, you may want to form one.

 Low-cost mediation services from Community Mediation Services.
 Trained members will help resolve neighborhood conflicts such as barking dogs, harassment, vandalism and noise complaints.

 Guest speakers for your neighborhood association meetings.

 Neighborhood Watch, Crime Watch, Church Watch and other programs offered by the Clark County Sheriff's Office, such as Neighbors on Watch (NOW).

 Some programs or services are subject to availability of resources.

-It is fun and easy, as well as rewarding, to participate in your local neighborhood association.
-Most neighborhood associations advertise their meeting times, dates, and locations in The Columbian newspaper in the Neighbors section.
-Or feel free to call your neighborhood association president and introduce yourself and find out how you can get involved.
+It is fun, easy and rewarding to participate in your local neighborhood association.
+Most groups advertise meeting times, dates and locations in the Neighbors section of The Columbian newspaper.
+Or, feel free to call your neighborhood association president and find out how you can get involved.

 Volunteering to help can be as easy as delivering meeting notices and newsletters in your area, or helping to identify projects that can improve your community.